nkoehring/tt/README.md

 build
 -----

 There are no packages, yet.
-To "install", you need [Rust](https://www.rustup.rs/), develop on nightly but it might just work fine with stable.
+To "install", you need [Rust](https://www.rustup.rs/).
+I develop `tt` on nightly but it might just work fine with stable.

 If you've installed Rust and Cargo (installed with Rustup), you can build tt yourself: